6502addict/mod-69/README.md

 ```

 ## Note
-* Even if it was planned SALLY is not yet supported
+* Even if SALLY it was planned, it is not yet supported

 ## PCB
 the pcb can be ordered from oshpark<br>